 In traditional development methodologies, the phases of the development lifecycle are done in strict succession, where each phase must be completed before the start of the next phase.
 For instance, all of the business requirements are exhaustively gathered and documented before any analysis and design can begin.
 This approach is tedious and prone to problems, since software requirements are likely to evolve during the project.

-Another common problem with the traditional approach is that a disconnect can occur between the customer’s expectations and the developer’s interpretation of the requirements.
+Another common problem with the traditional approach of custom app development in the cloud is that a disconnect can occur between the customer’s expectations and the developer’s interpretation of the requirements.
 In many cases, the unfortunate outcome of this scenario is software that looks very different from what the customer originally intended.

 Agile to the rescue!